-According to your curriculum pathway, as provided by your OSS advisor, specific pre-requisite courses required for the nursing curriculum must be completed with a "B" grade or higher.
-All other prerequisite courses must be completed with a "C" grade or higher.
-All coursework used towards a nursing major and BS degree, including electives, must be taken for a grade (A-F) unless those courses are offered only as a CR/NC option.
+According to the curriculum pathway, as provided by the OSS advisor, specific prerequisite courses required for the nursing curriculum must be completed with a "B" (not B-) grade or higher.
+All other prerequisite courses must be completed with a "C" (not C-) grade or higher.
+All coursework used toward a nursing major and BS degree, including electives, must be taken for a grade (A-F) unless those courses are offered only as a CR/NC option.

-- 1. Students must attain at least a "C" or "CR" grade in all nursing and other required courses each semester to continue to progress to the following semester.
+- Students must attain at least a "C" (not C-) or "CR" grade in all nursing and other required courses each semester to continue to progress to the following semester.
 All courses in each semester must be successfully completed before progression is permitted. - 2.
-Students complete each required nursing course (including nursing electives) with a grade of "C" or better or "CR" to qualify for the B.S. degree. - 3.
-Change in Progression Towards Degree: - a.
+Students must maintain a minimum GPA of 2.0 throughout the nursing program. - 3.
+Students complete each required nursing course (including nursing electives) with a grade of "C" (not C-) or better or "CR" to qualify for the B.S. degree. - 4.
+Change in Progression Toward Degree: - a.
 The B.S.
 (Nursing) program has an established course sequence for full-time and decelerated students.
-A student may request a change in the sequence of course progression by: - contacting the Office of Student Services, Webster 201 for assistance in writing the request - ii. preparing the request so that it identifies the change requested and the reasons for the request - iii. submitting the request to the Office of Student Services - iv. the Office of Student Services forwards the request to the Department Chair - v. the Department Chair, with consultation from the Academic Advisor, will approve or deny the request - vi. the request is returned to the Academic Advisor who notifies the student and completes the necessary record.
+A student may request a change in the sequence of course progression by:

+- contacting the Office of Student Services, Webster 201 for assistance in writing the request - ii. preparing the request so that it identifies the change requested and the reasons for the request - iii. submitting the request to the Office of Student Services - iv. the Office of Student Services forwards the request to the Department Chair - v. the Department Chair, with consultation from the Academic Advisor, will approve or deny the request - vi. the request is returned to the Academic Advisor who notifies the student and completes the necessary record.